- J.D.New York University School of Law1997

 - B.A.Cornell University1994

-Preston Pugh is an experienced trial lawyer and a member of the firm's Executive Committee.
-Recognized by Legal 500 for corporate investigations, and trained as both a federal prosecutor and a labor and employment lawyer, Mr. Pugh works with corporations and large institutions to conduct risk avoidance and mitigation investigations.
-He also represents clients in multiple stages of crisis management, including detection and initial response, internal investigations, disclosures to the government and other internal and external stakeholders, and post-crisis analysis.
+Preston Pugh is an experienced trial lawyer, represents employers, and is a member of the firm's Executive Committee.
+Recognized by Legal 500 for corporate investigations, and trained as both a federal prosecutor and a labor and employment lawyer, Mr. Pugh represents corporations and large institutions in risk avoidance and mitigation investigations and litigation.
+He also works with clients in multiple stages of crisis management, often in situations that are Human Resources-relevant.
 Challenges that he has helped clients successfully navigate include alleged executive or key employee misconduct in the workplace, qui tam cases, misstatements of financials, workplace violence, trade secrets disputes over important data, regulatory inspections incidents, the full range of employment discrimination litigation, and insider threats of terrorism.

 Mr. Pugh combines his experience as a former Assistant U.S. Attorney, senior compliance investigations counsel at the General Electric Company, and twice-appointed compliance monitor to assist clients operating in competitive and complex markets.
 He helps clients understand not only whether "noncompliance" occurred, but also the root cause of the concern – not just "putting out fires," but finding an efficient, effective solution that resonates with regulators, eliminates excessive risk in specific areas, and constructs enduring cultural change.

 Mr. Pugh was appointed by a federal district court in one of the Equal Employment Opportunity Commission's (EEOC) largest monitorships to date involving racial discrimination and harassment.
 At the conclusion of the monitorship, the district court observed, "You're that outsider coming in...
 Not easy to do, but you did it well...
 I think that everybody chose well when they picked you to do this job."
 He was also the first monitor appointed by the Waterfront Commission of New York and New Jersey Harbors, overseeing a stevedore's efforts to root out organized crime.
 Mr. Pugh currently serves as a deputy monitor in the gaming industry overseeing a company's efforts to prevent, among other things, sexual harassment and discrimination.